clodman84/ISRO/README.md

 ## How it works

-The image urls on the [Mosdac Gallery](https://www.mosdac.gov.in/gallery/index.html) follow a pattern, this program generates the urls and then downloads them.
-After that it stitches the downloaded images together with ffmpeg to make a video.
+Downloads images from the [Mosdac Gallery](https://www.mosdac.gov.in/gallery/index.html) and uses ffmpeg to create the video.